 An outpatient program is commonly indicated in instances wherein a patient is suffering from a milder form of addiction.
 Outpatient treatment may be a continuation of a period in a residential clinic or following a partial hospitalization program, too.
 The benefit of an outpatient program is that patients are able to live and work normally and can fulfill familial responsibilities.
 Counseling and therapy may continue for a longer period of time until the person in recovery has regained psychological strength and is able to function comfortably in society.

 Each treatment option has its pros and cons.
 Residential programs are beneficial because the patient is able to focus fully on recovery, while partial hospitalization and outpatient treatment allow some form of normal life.
-For a local option, consider a drug rehab center in Amarillo, TX or an alcohol rehab center in Amarillo, TX.
-On the other hand, some nationally represented treatment centers, such as The Recovery Village in Colorado, are able to offer all three options, or even a combination.
+For a local option, consider a drug rehab center or alcohol rehab center in Amarillo.
 Critical factors to think about as you choose a program type include the intensity of your addiction, its duration, your ability or otherwise to take leave to go to a residential clinic and whether your insurance covers the treatment.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.